 What are microorganisms?

-Microorganisms include bacteria, viruses, fungi and parasites.
+Microorganisms, also known as 'pathogens', include bacteria, viruses, fungi and parasites, can cause infection in our body.
 Infection happens when microorganisms invade our body and start to multiply, causing harmful reactions in our body.
-Antimicrobial agents may be needed to help combat the infection when our body’s immune system is not strong enough.
-Antimicrobial agents are chemicals that kill or stop the growth of microorganisms.
+Whether or not we have become symptomatic, our body can actually kill the pathogens.
+However, when the pathogen is excessive or when our immune system is weak, we might need to get antibiotics to treat the infections.
+Antibiotics are chemicals that kill or stop the growth of microorganisms.

 What is Antimicrobial Resistance?

 The World Health Organization (WHO) has declared that antimicrobial resistance (AMR) is one of the top 10 global public health threat facing humanity.
+According to the Lancet, estimated 4.95 million deaths associated with bacterial AMR and of those, 1.27million people died directly due to AMR in 2019.
 Antimicrobial resistance is defined as the loss of effectiveness of antimicrobial medicine, including antibacterial, antivirus, antifungal and antiparasitics agents.
 This happens when microorganisms change and adapt their characteristics to become resistant to antimicrobial agents, rendering these agents ineffective against the microorganisms.
 Microorganisms have been known to spread their resistance ability to other microorganisms, even to those not of their species.

 How does it affect us?